sharpwright/PastryTycoon/README.md

   In Storage Explorer, add a new connection using "Attach to a local emulator" and select Azurite.

 - **Access CosmosDB Emulator:**
-  Use [Azure Cosmos DB Explorer](https://cosmos.azure.com/) or compatible tools.
-  Connect to the emulator at `https://localhost:8081/` (you may need to accept the self-signed certificate).
+    Connect to the emulator at `https://localhost:8081/_explorer/index.html` (you may need to accept the self-signed certificate).
   For connection strings and keys, see the [official Cosmos DB emulator documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/emulator).

 ## Building and Running the Solution